SleepyGabes/GitPlaylist/README.md

 - Now all you have to do is run the `GitPlaylist.exe` and your song's will start being downloaded here: `_internal/song_outputs`

 - There may be an issue with my Py-to-exe program but if there is something wrong related to modules, run this in `cmd` inside of the folder: `pip install -r requirements.txt`

-- Any bugs should be posted in the discord server.
-Thank you!